Imagen principal

 Descripción corta

-The Cathedral, which was declared a National Monument in 1884 for its historical and artistic value, is the main monument in the city of Tudela and one of the most outstanding in Navarre.
+The Cathedral is the main monument of the city, and one of the most outstanding monuments of Navarre.

 Descripción larga